 Recent business graduate Cassidy Gray had a job lined up before she even finished her degree – a three-year position with MARS, a global food distributor in Auckland.

-“I will be learning about various aspects of the business and at the end of the programme, I’ll move into a permanent position in the firm,” she says.
+“I’m learning about various aspects of the business and at the end of the programme, I’ll move into a permanent position in the firm,” she says.

 “The small size of Lincoln means that the lecturers are better able to offer one-on-one help,” she says.

-“With the support of lecturers and careers advisors, I have had the skills and confidence to go for several really good internships and work in some awesome part-time jobs.
+“With the support of lecturers and careers advisors, I had the skills and confidence to go for several really good internships and work in some awesome part-time jobs.